+LAP Test Practical Demonstration

+Name: Date:

+Time started: Time finished:

-LAP Test Practical Demonstration Name: Date: arted: Instruct ions: Given necessary to perform the following templates, workshop, tools and materials you are required lowing tasks.
-Task 1: Using the given template , prepare a plan for set in order activity in your workshop.
-Task 2: Following the steps for u work shop. using 5S Map, draw before and after map/ layout of your Task 3: Following the procedure workshop. s of set in order, perform set in order in the assigned
+Instructions: Given necessary templates, workshop, tools and materials you are required to perform the following tasks.

+- Task 1: Using the given template, prepare a plan for set in order activity in your workshop. - Task 2: Following the steps for using 5S Map, draw before and after map/ layout of your work shop. - Task 3: Following the procedures of set in order, perform set in order in the assigned workshop.